alleyinteractive/debug-bar-remote-requests/readme.txt

 * Total time for all requests
 * Total number of requests

-Optionally, you can add ?dbrr_full=1 to your URL to get additional information, like all request parameters and a full dump of the response, including headers.
+Optionally, you can add ?dbrr_full=1 to your URL to get additional information, including all request parameters and a full dump of the response with headers.

 == Installation ==